arteck/ioBroker.zigbee2mqtt/docs/wiki.md

 # DRAFT / Still under construction - Wiki

-This is a small wiki for the ioBroker adapter Zigbee2MQTT.
+This is a small wiki for the ioBroker adapter Zigbee2MQTT. zigbee2mqtt is an open-source project that allows zigbee devices to be accessed directly via MQTT without the need for a vendor bridge.

 ## Deutsche Version